Mie-Protocol/mie-v3-contracts/projects/v3-periphery/docs/lens/PancakeInterfaceMulticall.md

 # Solidity API

-## PancakeInterfaceMulticall
+## MieInterfaceMulticall

-A fork of Multicall2 specifically tailored for the Pancake Interface
+A fork of Multicall2 specifically tailored for the Mie Interface

 ### Call